 History, political science, law, philosophy, economics, psychology, sociology, etc.

-A Europe-wide network of scholars that share the goal of consolidating security studies.
-Each year, the EISS conference is organized on a rotational basis in a different European country.
+Each year, the Annual Conference is organised on a rotational basis in a different European country.

 Thereby, the ambition of the EISS is: